Rfc2898DeriveBytes Constructor (Byte, Byte, Int32)

 Initializes a new instance of the Rfc2898DeriveBytes class using a password, a salt, and number of iterations to derive the key.

 The salt size must be 8 bytes or larger and the iteration count must be greater than zero.
 The minimum recommended number of iterations is 1000.

 RFC 2898 includes methods for creating a key and initialization vector (IV) from a password and salt.
 You can use PBKDF2, a password-based key derivation function, to derive keys using a pseudo-random function that allows keys of virtually unlimited length to be generated.
 The Rfc2898DeriveBytes class can be used to produce a derived key from a base key and other parameters.
 In a password-based key derivation function, the base key is a password and the other parameters are a salt value and an iteration count.

 For more information about PBKDF2, see RFC 2898, "PKCS #5: Password-Based Cryptography Specification Version 2.0," available on the Request for Comments Web site.
 See section 5.2, "PBKDF2," for complete details.

 Never hard-code a password within your source code.
-Hard-coded passwords can be retrieved from an assembly by using the Ildasm.exe (MSIL Disassembler), by using a hexadecimal editor, or by simply opening up the assembly in a text editor such as Notepad.exe.
+Hard-coded passwords can be retrieved from an assembly by using the Ildasm.exe (IL Disassembler), by using a hexadecimal editor, or by simply opening up the assembly in a text editor such as Notepad.exe.